-Stage Three – Where debts are still unpaid, what is called a ‘Notice of Enforcement’ may follow at this stage.
-As its title makes clear, these notices announce HMRC’s imminent intent to enforce recovery of their debt.
+Where debts are still unpaid, what is called a ‘Notice of Enforcement’ may follow at this stage.
+As its title makes clear, these notices announce HMRC’s imminent intent to enforce recovery of their debts.

-Stage Four – Enforcement Action under The Taking Control of Goods Regulations – Formerly known as distraint, this stage means that HMRC instruct bailiffs to inventory, seize and then sell whatever assets it requires to settle the debts.
+Formerly known as distraint, this stage means that HMRC instruct bailiffs to inventory, seize and then sell whatever assets it requires to settle the debts under the under The Taking Control of Goods Regulations.
 If you need to know more about what right bailiffs have to seize your assets, read our article here.